 - tobacco labelling – tobacco products must carry required health warnings which comprise graphic images, warning messages, explanatory messages and information messages.

-Current NSW-only information standards include:
+Current NSW-only information standards are:

 Australian governments can also regulate consumer goods or product-related services through mandatory safety standards.
 Go to the product and service safety page for more information.